asomers/freebsd-src/README.md

 Status
 ======
-- [✓] Add at least one Rust executable
+- [x] Add at least one Rust executable
-- [✓] Add at least one Rust library
+- [x] Add at least one Rust library
 - [ ] Add at least one Rust dynamic library
-- [✓] Vendor all Rust dependencies
+- [x] Vendor all Rust dependencies
-- [✓] Add a new program, wholly written in Rust
+- [x] Add a new program, wholly written in Rust
 - [ ] Add a program that uses a private interface in base.
-- [✓] Rewrite an existing program in Rust, with enhanced features
+- [x] Rewrite an existing program in Rust, with enhanced features
-- [✓] Tweak each crate's dependencies, so as to prevent building multiple versions of the same dependency.
+- [x] Tweak each crate's dependencies, so as to prevent building multiple versions of the same dependency.
-- [ ] Store all Rust object files in MAKEOBJDIRPREFIX, instead of target/
+- [x] Store all Rust object files in MAKEOBJDIRPREFIX, instead of target/
-- [ ] Invoke `cargo` via `make` during buildworld
+- [x] Invoke `cargo` via `make` during buildworld
-- [ ] Invoke `cargo` when running `make` in a subdirectory, to build just that subdirectory's contents.
+- [x] Invoke `cargo` when running `make` in a subdirectory, to build just that subdirectory's contents.
 - [ ] Rust should link to libs (and build with headers) in the build tree, not in the installed system
 - [ ] Use Cargo's -Zbuild-dir feature, when that stabilizes, instead of CARGO_TARGET_DIR
 - [ ] Rename the vendor tree to vendor/rust, to allow for the possibility of components written in other languages.